city41/zebesguide/research/saveFileFormat.md

 ## How to know how many games a save has

-Just see if the first 6 bytes are `0xffff` or not.
+Just see if the first 6 words are `0xffff` or not.
 Beyond that, no idea yet what data is in this header.

 Sometimes the dummy bytes seem to be `0x6060` instead.